 We have over 100 service users on site working across all areas of the nursery, each coming for between 1 to 5 days.
 The age range of service users at the nursery usually starts from 18 years old.
 Due to the length of time the people stay with us, we also have community into much older years.
 The nursery also accommodates transition Taster Days where some SEN students from 16 years old will spend days with a one to one support as a trial for attending.

-Once a place has been requested, a visit to the nursery will take place and a taster day will be agreed to gain insight into the work that we do at Mires Beck.
+Once a place has been requested, a visit to the nursery will take place and a Taster Day will be agreed to gain insight into the work that we do at Mires Beck.
 We endeavour not to decline anyone so long as we have a place and we can safely support the service user.
-We are currently fundraising to build our new Mires Community Building which will provide for another 30 service users with more profound life challenges and additional community meeting and learning rooms.
+We invite colleges and schools to engage with us for their students and pupils looking for places now and for the future.
+Please contact us for information how to arrane a visit.

 Our service users have a community Facebook page by invitation where they, their families and our staff engage in sharing the life of our precious community.

 The nursery is also able to offer young adult holiday places.
 Contact us for more details.

 Work place training in horticulture and commercial growing